processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 # Top-Level Options

+!!! info "Please note"

-> This section describes top level options of ejabberd [24.10](../../archive/24.10/index.md).
+    This section describes top level options of ejabberd [24.10](../../archive/24.10/index.md).35.
 If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

     The options that changed in this version are marked with 🟤.

 ## access\_rules